HOUSE THE BAY

 WE ALL DESERVE TO SHELTER IN PLACE

 We all deserve a place to shelter during this pandemic.
-By refusing to immediately house all homeless people, our local government has failed the residents of San Francisco.
-While the City drags its feet, our houseless neighbors can’t afford to spend another day outside and at risk.
+By refusing to immediately house all homeless people, our local governments have failed Bay Area residents.
+While our cities drag their feet, our houseless neighbors can’t afford to spend another day outside and at risk.
 It is up to us to curtail the ever increasing death toll.

 Couper Orona is known around San Francisco as “The Street Medic” because she bikes around the city streets helping people treat wounds, abscesses, and other ailments, as well as training people how to use Narcan.
 Couper became homeless ten years ago when she was injured working as a firefighter.
 She had multiple surgeries and titanium rods put into her back, but after all of it she was unable to return to work and quickly ran out of money.